Pigmassacre/mBreak/README.md

 mBreak
 ======

 Multiplayer Breakout 'clone' in Python.
 You know [Breakout](http://en.wikipedia.org/wiki/Breakout_(video_game\))?
 No?
 Perhaps you are more familiar with the name [Arkanoid](http://en.wikipedia.org/wiki/Arkanoid)?
-Well this game part those games, and part [Pong](http://en.wikipedia.org/wiki/Pong) (You DO know what Pong is, do you?).
+Well this game is part those games, and part [Pong](http://en.wikipedia.org/wiki/Pong) (You DO know what Pong is, do you?).

 Still can't figure it out?
 I'll be more precise:<br/>
 The game is like Pong, in that two opponents knock a ball around with their respective bats.
 Only in mBreak each player has their own ball.
 There are also <i>powerups</i>.
 Yeaah, powerups!
 Who doesn't like powerups?
 Man, I do like me some powerups.